 "In the bosom of one of those spacious coves which indent the eastern shore of the Hudson, at that broad expansion of the river denominated by the ancient Dutch navigators "The Tappan Zee", and where they always prudently shortened sail, and implored the protection of St. Nicholas when they crossed, there lies a small market town or rural port, which by some is called Greensburgh, but which is more generally and properly known by the name of Tarry Town."

 Washington Irving claimed that the name "Tarrytown" was a name given "by the good housewives of the adjacent county, from the inveterate propensity of their husbands to linger about the village tavern on market days."

-Bill showed us an area of the churchyard that was strangely devoid of head stones.
+Mr Lent showed us an area of the churchyard which was strangely devoid of head stones.

-According to Bill, this is the site of the original Sleepy Hollow bridge where Ichabod Crane tried crossing the Potantico Creek, in order to try to escape the Headless Horseman.
+According to Mr Lent, this is the site of the original Sleepy Hollow bridge where Ichabod Crane tried crossing the Potantico Creek, in order to try to escape the Headless Horseman.

 The Old Dutch burial ground, and the adjacent Sleepy Hollow Cemetery is the resting place of many prominent people including Andrew Carnegie, Walter Chrysler, William Rockefeller, and it is also the place Washington Irving chose to rest his bones.